Managing inflammation is an essential part of living with rheumatoid arthritis (RA).

 Try blackberries with a small helping of fresh whipped cream or Greek yogurt for a light dessert.

-Sliced watermelon can be a wonderful snack at any time of day, or you could skewer it with other fruit to make it a dessert showpiece at a barbecue.
+Sliced watermelon can be a refreshing snack at any time of day.
+You can also skewer it with other fruit to make it a dessert showpiece at a barbecue.

 There’s more to fall than the gourds and root vegetables you may associate with the season.